DataKeira/ProteoCore-Data-Cleaning/README.md

 Your feedback and contributions to this project are highly appreciated!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

----
-Include any additional information or notes that you think might be helpful for users to understand and use your app effectively.
-You can also include details about how to contribute to the project or the app's license information if you choose to share it with an open-source license.

-Remember to update the README file if you make significant changes to the app or add new features.
-A well-written README will help users understand your app and encourage them to use and contribute to it.
-Good luck with your Dash app!